TonyGreen9/Scene-Profiler/README.md

 ## License

-The Scene Profiler Tool is licensed under the MIT License.
+The Scene Profiler Tool is licensed under the Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International Public License.
 For more information, see the LICENSE file included in the package.